 After making the call, you’ll find that not every candidate is the right fit.
 Don’t make the cowardly mistake of ignoring them and only moving on with the qualified ones.
 Just like the rejection email after shortlisting, you can gain easy points for your employer brand with a similarly simple email.

-1- First paragraph: Thank them for the their time and the effort it took to apply.
-Let them know that they’ve not been selected to move forward at this time.
+- First paragraph: Thank them for their time and the effort it took to apply.
+Let them know that they weren’t selected to move forward at this time.
 Be clear about the outcome.

 Invitation to interview